learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ### What's a Test?

-A lot of labs on Learn include tests that verify that the code you write behaves and produces the desired result.
-It's a sort of abstract concept at first, but it's worth starting to understand, not only so you can be more productive on Learn, but also because Test-Driven-Development, TDD, is considered the most reliable methodology for delivering quality code.
+Tests verify that the code you write behaves and produces the desired result.
+Many of the labs you will complete on Learn use tests.
+It can feel like an abstract concept at first, but it's worth starting to understand.
+Doing so will help you to be more productive on Learn.
+Beyond that, understanding testing is important because **test-driven development**, or TDD, is considered the most reliable methodology for delivering quality code.

-Imagine needing to write a method, `current_age_for_birth_year`, the purpose being to figure out how old a person currently is based on the year the person was born.
-A method like this is probably used on the majority of social networks.
-I tell Facebook that I was born in 1984, the year is currently 2015, Facebook knows that I am currently 31 years old.
-Next year, without updating Facebook at all, because of this working method, Facebook will know that I'll be 32.

-Thinking about the example above, we could define the following requirement of our code.
+####What is TDD?

+Test-driven development is a big topic and you're not going to be writing your own tests for a while.
+It is an important concept though, so we'll touch on it briefly here.

+The basic idea behind TDD is that you should think about what you want your program to do and how you want your code to behave *before* you start coding.
+Especially as you begin to write more complex programs or develop applications, bringing this mindfulness to your development process will help you to write code that is robust (doesn't break all the time), flexible (accomodates future change and growth) and easy for other developers to understand.

+####How Does TDD Work?

+Once again, you won't be writing your own tests for a while, so we'll only touch on this process briefly.
+Implementing TDD is simlple:

+First, write the test for a specific function of your code. *Then*, write the code to make the test pass.

+Let's walk through one example together:

+###Writing a Test

+####Identifying the Desired Behavior

+Before we can write any tests, we need to think about what our program needs to do.
+In other words, what is the desired behavior of our code?

+Let's say you run a popular social networking site.
+We'll call it MyFace, a name inspired by nothing in particular.

+Your users will fill out their profile information with what year they were born.
+You will subsequently need to display how old they are on their profile page.

+We could conceive of needing to write a method, `current_age_for_birth_year`, to accomplish this task.

+Our method will need to take in the user's birth year, subtract that from the current year, and return the user's age.

 If the year is currently 2015 and I was born in 1984, when I call the method `current_age_for_birth_year` and provide it my birth year, 1984, by passing that year as an argument, `current_age_for_birth_year(1984)`, I expect it to return 31.

-Expressing that narrative in code is called a test.
+*Expressing that narrative in code is called a test!*

+####Coding Our Test

 In an ideal world, I could code this requirement with something like:

 ```
 I expect the method current_age_for_birth_year(1984) to return 31
 ```

+Unfortunately, we don't live in an ideal world.
+Fortunately, we have the RSpec Testing Framework.

 The [RSpec Testing Framework](http://rspec.info/) is a ruby library designed to allow programmers to describe the behavior and outcomes of their programs in a very natural language similar to the above example.
 Lots of Ruby and Ruby on Rails labs on Learn include RSpec tests.

 Let's learn a bit about RSpec.

-### Reading the Test in `spec/current_age_for_birth_year_spec.rb`
+#### Understanding the Test in the `spec` Directory

+If you haven't already, fork this lab and clone it down onto your machine.

-At this point all we want you to be able to do is understand testing at a high level.
-The idea is that labs come with expectations for how your code should behave and you write the code to make those tests pass.
+** Remeber, at this point all we want you to be able to do is understand testing at a high level.
+The idea is that labs come with expectations for how your code should behave and you write the code to make those tests pass. **

+Let's take a peek inside:

+`spec/current_age_for_birth_year_spec.rb`

 All of our tests are located within the `spec` directory.
 The code within the `spec` directory is already designed to test that your code works.
-We rarely need to change any code within the `spec` directory.
+For now, you rarely need to change any code within the `spec` directory.

-Our actual code, our programs, our solutions to the challenges in the lab, the stuff that makes our tests pass, are coded outside of the `spec` directory, generally in the root of the lab directory or in files in directories like `lib` or `app`.
+Our actual code, our programs, our solutions to the challenges in the lab, the stuff that makes our tests pass, are all coded outside of the `spec` directory, generally in the root of the lab directory or in files in directories like `lib` or `app`.

+In this lab, our tests are in:

+ `spec/current_age_for_birth_year_spec.rb`

-In this lab, our tests are in `spec/current_age_for_birth_year_spec.rb` and our actual program and solution will be in a file `current_age_for_birth_year.rb`.
+and our actual program and solution will be in a file:

+`current_age_for_birth_year.rb`.

 When we run our test program, `spec/current_age_for_birth_year_spec.rb`, that code will load the code in `current_age_for_birth_year.rb` and try to execute `current_age_for_birth_year(1984)` with the expectation that it returns 31.
 If so, the test will pass.
 Anything else will make it fail.